korginc/logue-sdk/platform/minilogue-xd/README.md

  * [revfx/](revfx/) : Custom reverb effect project template.
  * [demos/](demos/) : Demo projects.

-### Building a Project

- 1. Clone this repository and make sure submodules are initialized and updated.
- 2. Make sure the necessary toolchain is properly installed. **Refer to [tools/](../../tools/) for installation instructions.**
- 3. move into a project directory.
- 4. type `make` to build the project.
 ### Setting up the Development Environment

  1. Clone this repository and initialize/update submodules.